Carbon burning cannot explain puffy hypervelocity white dwarfs: Acknowledgments

 This research benefited from discussions that were funded by the Gordon and Betty Moore Foundation through Grant GBMF5076.

-This research was supported by NSF grant AST-2307232 and by HST-GO-17441.001-A. NY acknowledges support from the Ezoe Memorial Recruit Foundation scholarship.
+This research was supported by NSF grants AST-2508988 and AST-2307232 and by HST-GO-17441.001-A. NY acknowledges support from the Ezoe Memorial Recruit Foundation scholarship.
 TLSW acknowledges support from the Gordon and Betty Moore Foundation through grant GBMF5076.
 KJS is supported by NASA through the Astrophysics Theory Program (80NSSC20K0544) and by NASA/ESA Hubble Space Telescope program No.\ 17441.

 \facilities{}